 This came up again and again in our discussions with agents.
 While it might seem like a good way to (literally) get your foot in the door, it’s invasive and disrespectful to the agent.
 Of course, if you’re invited, some agents do appreciate having a trusted partner to discussing financing structures on-the-spot with prospective buyers.

 Agents are constantly bombarded with cold emails from loan officers.
 So what if you focused your efforts elsewhere?
 Share their posts on social media and interact with them digitally, or—even better—network in-person at local networking events.
 Many successful loan officers join BNI or Vistage groups where they interact not just with real estate agents, but accountants and lawyers too—all great sources of referrals.

-(If in-person events aren’t happening due to COVID, check out some virtual events where you can network over Zoom.)
+(If in-person events aren’t happening due to COVID in your area, check out some virtual events where you can network over Zoom.)

-When you first meet a an agent, do not ‘push’ loans or start asking for appointments.
+When you first meet a an agent, don’t “push” loans or start asking for appointments.
 Your goal should be to establish credibility and trust.
-Focus on quality relationship-building, and sincere conversations to establish common ground.
+Focus on quality relationship-building and sincere conversations to establish common ground.

 “The mistake I see many mortgage reps make is the ’attack’ for business.
 I am approached by mortgage reps with a list of questions: ‘Who do you recommend to your clients for loans?’ ’How many deals do my agents do?’
 ‘Can we make an appointment?’
 Before you can get reception on that level, you have to build credibility and trust.
 Without overdoing the mortgage conversation, network on common ground first,” says Jeanne Feeni, a successful agent in Warren, NJ.

 10. Go above and beyond your lender competition.